Lliuimin/ecem202a_project/docs/proposal.md

 ## 6. Requirements for Success

+The task can be divided into the following three parts:
     • Arduino & Ultrasound
     • Raspberry Pi & IR camera
     • Earable & App development